avipars/CS-Resources/mips/notes.md

 # Comp Arch Notes

 (from the Patterson Book)
-How the segments of memory are split up
+How the segments of memory are split up (note that this is generally accepted for the simulator, on actual MIPS chips the partitions could be set differently or non-existent)

 ![image](https://user-images.githubusercontent.com/5733247/177302019-1638ea3f-1aa1-44d1-9ccd-1059d0910e59.png)